 Notice that some of the above examples have distances?
 This brings up another critical point in understanding max SPL ratings.
 This point can be summed up with the inverse-square law:

 What is the inverse-square law of sound waves?
-The inverse-square law states that for every doubling of distance, a sound wave’s intensity will drop by 6 decibels (dB).
-This decrease in intensity happens as a sound wave propagates spherically and the sound energy is distributed over ever-increasing surface diameter of the wave front surface.
+The inverse-square law states that a sound wave’s intensity will drop by 6 decibels (dB) for every doubling of distance.
+This decrease in intensity happens as a sound wave propagates spherically, and the sound energy is distributed over the ever-increasing surface diameter of the wavefront surface.

-So basically, if we have a microphone with a distorted signal because we’re over it max SPL rating, there’s a simple fix: distance the microphone from the sound source!
+So basically, if we have a microphone with a distorted signal because we’re over its max SPL rating, there’s a simple fix: distance the microphone from the sound source!

 Here are the maximum sound pressure levels of our 3 examples microphones: